Where To Enjoy High Tea in New Jersey with Kids

 Teaberry’s Tea Room – Flemington

 Nestled inside a restored Victorian house, Teaberry’s Tea Room hosts lunch and afternoon tea Wednesday through Sunday, including a Princess and Prince option for ladies and gentlemen under 12.
 You can also throw a sophisticated high tea birthday party for young tea connoisseurs with themes such as American Girl, Pinkalicious, and Fancy Nancy.
 Many of Teaberry's visitors wear their fancy dresses.
 Management also accommodates the littlest guests—by providing high chairs for dolls.
-Older children might enjoy the Candlelit Victorian Merriment.
+Holiday events for 2019 include Cocoa with the Grinch on Sunday, December 15, and a Candlelit Christmas Carol Tea on Friday, December 13, and Friday, December 20.